The Unemployment Compensation Pool provides Unemployment Compensation Insurance for 29 member districts.

 Who to Contact

-If you have a question about any of our insurance programs or services, please reach out to:
+If you have a question about the insurance programs or services we offer to districts, please reach out to:

 Director of Insurance Programs